razerx100/nvim-config/README.md

 ### dap
   * cpptools - Mason
   * codelldb - Mason
-  * debugpy - Installed via pip
+  * debugpy - Installed via pip.
+The python3 command isn't available on Windows.
+So, need to symlink python.exe as python3.exe.